twotoasters/project-example/Docs/CodingStyle/Objective-C.md

 	@synthesize testString = _testString;
 ````

-BOOL properties should define a getter that is prefixed with `is` or `has`.
+Properties that are expressed as an adjective may define a getter that is prefixed with `is` or `has`.

 ````objective-c
 	@propery (nonatomic, assign, getter=isEditable) BOOL editable;